 A Look at IoT and its Affects on Property Management

-By now, unless you have been living under a rock or off the grid, you are used to the “internet of things” touching virtually every aspect of your life.
+By now, unless you have been living under a rock or off the grid, you are used to the “internet of things” or IoT touching virtually every aspect of your life.
 Your smartphone is smart because of the internet.
 Your car provides you with directions through its GPS using the internet.
 Your refrigerator may even be able to tell you what groceries you need the next time you are at the store!

 But have you ever thought about the effect the internet of things has on commercial real estate and the changes that it brings to the manner in which asset managers conduct business?